FAQ : Frequently Asked Questions

 Unlike an appeal, the set-aside request is decided by the trial judge who entered the judgment or any other trial judge who has replaced the judge who entered the judgment.
 An appeal is decided by a different court, namely the Court of Appeal, which reviews the case by assigning three justices to the matter.

 Provided all applicable deadlines are complied with, a person unhappy with what happened in Court may ask to set aside the judgment, or appeal, or do both.
 In the case of a set-aside that is granted based on fraud or perjury, there is a good chance the Court will award you attorney fees, especially if the other side can afford them.
 There are also other remedies, especially in the area of custody, child support, and spousal support.
 None of this easy, so your best decision is to not go at it alone.
-Rather, call 619-515-9900 and ask for Andy Cook, certified as a Family Law Specialist by the State Bar of California, Board of Legal Specialization.
+Rather, seek the services of a family law specialist by the State Bar of California, Board of Legal Specialization.